-You can use the Ansoff Matrix as a strategic framework to understand what growthstrategy is more suited based on the market context.
-Developed by mathematician and business manager Igor Ansoff, it assumes a growthstrategy can be derived by whether the market is new or existing, and the product is new or existing.
+You can use the Ansoff Matrix as a strategic framework to understand what growth strategy is more suited based on the market context.
+Developed by mathematician and business manager Igor Ansoff, it assumes a growth strategy can be derived from whether the market is new or existing, and whether the product is new or existing.

 In a market penetration scenario, the company grows by leveraging its existing products, thus trying to increase its market share in its current market.

-In short, the company grows by leveraging on its products, within its defined market.
+In short, the company grows by leveraging its products, within its defined market.

 Market penetration case study

 Since its inception, Google has been able to grow its market share in search, year over year.

 By simply leveraging on its core product (the search engine) the company has been able to grow consistently to dominate the search market.

 In this scenario, the company grows by leveraging its products to expand in new markets.